-He attended Meiners Oaks Elementary School where Matt Boardmann, author of the renowned coming-of-age children’s book Badger Claws of Ojai, was his 3rd grade teacher and inspired him to be proud of his heritage.
+Pat attended Meiners Oaks Elementary School where Matt Boardmann, author of the renowned coming-of-age children’s book Badger Claws of Ojai, was his 3rd grade teacher and inspired him to be proud of his heritage.
 He has been a member of the Barbareño/Ventureño Band of Mission Indians (Chumash) since its inception.
-His sister Julie Tumamait-Stenslie serves as the Tribal Chair.
+His sister Julie Tumamait-Stenslie is a past Tribal Chair.
 Pat represents the Chumash at powwows and other events and gatherings.

 “The native side,” he explains, “is to protect what is all natural in a way that native people would respect, in other words, how the ancestors would want us to deal with it in today’s time.
 Many of the artifacts were handed down.
 State and federal laws are getting better but the native way is deeper.
 Part of my role is educating archeologists about our tribal ways.
 Much of that I do by relying on instinct, through an inner being that I am connected to.”